vishalmanchikanti/portfolio-site/README.md

 # Vishal Manchikanti - Portfolio Site

-This is my personal portfolio built using Next.js and Tailwind CSS.
+This is my personal portfolio built using Next.js